Luminoid/blog/source/_posts/Swift-Features.md

 #### Type Attributes
 `autoclosure`: This attribute is used to delay the evaluation of an expression by automatically wrapping that expression in a closure with no arguments.

 `convention`: Apply this attribute to the type of a function to indicate its calling conventions.
-The attribute arguments includ `swift`, `block` and `c`.
+The attribute arguments include `swift`, `block` and `c`.

 `escaping`: Apply this attribute to a parameter’s type in a method or function declaration to indicate that the parameter’s value can be stored for later execution.